Maven Documents Template Builder add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

 If needed, you can use Excel formulas with merge fields from Template Builder as building blocks.
 The result of such formulas will only be shown after the template is generated and Edit Mode of the generated file is activated.

 The next step you need to do is to show the information about our Opportunity's products.
-If you remember, in Query Builder article, you added OpportunityLineItems as a sub-query.
+If you remember, in the Query Builder article, you added OpportunityLineItems as a sub-query.
 For the sub-query to be available in Template Builder, you need to be in a specific context.
-Sub-queries can only be accessed from inside of an element that belongs to its parent query, for example, a repeater.
-And this is where Elements part kicks in.
+Sub-queries can only be accessed from inside of an element that belongs to its parent query, for example, Repeater.
+This is where the Elements part kicks in.

 Have a look at the screenshot.

-Now, when you have the header of the table and the repeater inserted, it is time to fill it with data.
+Now, when you have the header of the table and Repeater inserted, it is time to fill it with data.

 The table should look like this.

-Following the terms and conditions, Payment Details section appears in the template.
+Following the terms and conditions, the Payment Details section appears in the template.

 Again, the combination of Microsoft Excel edit features alongside Template Builder abilities helps you create the required template with all the data you need.